TimOsmond/Scrape-Seek-Website/README.md

 - Wait for the search to occur and add the number of jobs listed on the top of the page that has opened in seek.
 - Press enter to run the program.
 The csv file will save and append for each search page it runs.
 - The number of pages scraped is calculated on 22 jobs per page on seek, this may change.

+## Analyse the data:
+- Analyse_data will check for words and phrases in the Excel files and return the number of times they appear.
+- The csv file above must be saved as a xlsx file and a column heading "Details" added to the job description column.
+- Run the program and enter the filename of the xlsx file to analyse and an output filename.